Glendale Mill – Glendale, South Carolina

 South Carolina | SC Picture Project | Spartanburg County Photos | Glendale Mill

-The story of Glendale is similar to those of many other South Carolina mill towns.
+The story of Glendale on Lawson’s Fork Creek is similar to those of many other South Carolina mill towns.
 The textile industry thrived in the Upstate until after World War II, when the use of cheap foreign labor all but destroyed this Southern industry.

 Glendale and its mill were not always known as Glendale.
 The story begins with Dr. James Bivings, who arrived in the Spartanburg area around 1830, bringing with him an entire crew of laborers.
 He started a cotton manufacturing company in 1831 and built the Bivingsville Mill and surrounding town of Bivingsville.

 The mill was profitable under Bivings’ leadership until the late 1840s, when it struggled due to an economic downfall.
 Bivings and his business partners had a dispute around this time, and he decided to give up his stake in the mill and leave the area in 1854.

 After Dr. Bivings left, the mill fell into bankruptcy and was auctioned off in 1856 to a group of businessmen, one being Dexter Converse.
 Converse later founded D.E.
 Converse Company, bought out his business partners, and took over mill operations.
 Under Converse’s control the mill was successful again, and he renamed the town and mill Glendale in 1878 at his wife’s suggestion.

 Converse not only expanded the operations at Glendale Mill, he also founded additional mills and was a stockholder of many others in South Carolina.
 However, his greatest contribution to our state may be the establishment of Converse College in Spartanburg.
-He founded the school in 1890 so that his daughter could continue her education.
+He helped found the school in 1890 so that his daughter could continue her education.
 Dexter Converse died in 1899, but Converse College continues to be a prestigious private women’s college.

 Though the mill is gone, Glendale remains a populated community.
 To get a detailed history of the town, complete with plenty of great photos, please visit GlendaleSC.com.
 It is an excellent resource!